iterait/emloop/tutorial/README.md

 TODO: code

-## Net
+## Model
 After the data are loaded, processed and ready to be used, the model itself must be defined.
-The net is expected to extend `cxflow.AbstractNet` which means to define what input it takes (e.g. `image` and `label`), what outputs it provides (`predicted_label` and `accuracy`).
+The model is expected to extend `cxflow.AbstractModel` which means to define what input it takes (e.g. `image` and `label`), what outputs it provides (`predicted_label` and `accuracy`).
 Next, method for saving the data must be defined.
 Finally, `run` method must be implemented which handles the processing of a single batch.

-While `AbstractNet` is very general, from now on we will focus on TensorFlow nets only.
+While `AbstractModel` is very general, from now on we will focus on TensorFlow models only.
-For that purpose, [cxflow-tensorflow](https://github.com/Cognexa/cxflow-tensorflow) must be installed, which provides `cxflow_tf.BaseTFNet`.
+For that purpose, [cxflow-tensorflow](https://github.com/Cognexa/cxflow-tensorflow) must be installed, which provides `cxflow_tf.BaseTFModel`.
 In this tutorial, we will extend this one.

-When using `cxflow_tf.BaseTFNet`, everythings happen silently in the background and the only remaining part is to  specify the itself.
+When using `cxflow_tf.BaseTFModel`, everythings happen silently in the background and the only remaining part is to  specify the itself.
-This is done in `_create_net` method which must be implemented.
+This is done in `_create_model` method which must be implemented.
-Note that `_create_net` accepts arbitrary arguments - in our case used optimizer and number of hidden units.
+Note that `_create_model` accepts arbitrary arguments - in our case used optimizer and number of hidden units.
 We ignore the origin of these parameters for a while and address it in the Configuration section.
 For now, let's simply assume we have them already set.

-First, let's define the standard TensorFlow placeholders, i.e. the inputs of the network.
+First, let's define the standard TensorFlow placeholders, i.e. the inputs of the model.
 ```python
 x = tf.placeholder(dtype=tf.float32, shape=[None, 11], name='x')
 y = tf.placeholder(dtype=tf.float32, shape=[None], name='y')